-(c) Requests for waivers to the policy at DFARS 222.7402 must be submitted to the Secretary of Defense through Contract Policy and International Contracting of Defense Procurement and Acquisition Policy, OUSD(AT&L) DPAP/CPIC at 3060 Defense Pentagon, Room 5E621, Washington, D.C.
-20301-3060.
-Requests for waivers may be submitted electronically to the following CPIC email address: osd.pentagon.ousd-atl.mbx.cpic@mail.mil.
+(c) Requests for waivers to the policy at DFARS 222.7402 must be submitted to the Secretary of Defense through the Office of the Principal Director, Defense Pricing, Contracting, and Acquisition Policy (Contract Policy).
+Requests for waivers may be submitted via email at osd.pentagon.ousd-a-s.mbx.asda-dp-c-contractpolicy@mail.mil.
 Include "Waiver-Mandatory Arbitration" in the subject line of the message.